The-Purple-Warehouse/the-purple-standard/README.md

 - `{ path: "metadata.scouter.name", private: true, type: "scrambled", detail: 16, teams: [ metadata.scouter.team ] }`

 Those rules can be overridden if another rule is explicitly provided that either matches the path or matches a parent of that path.

+The `threshold` field is our solution to the free-rider problem, promoting fairness when sharing TPS data.
+The `threshold` value is used to calculate whether another team can see your TPS entry based on their contributions of TPS data at the same event.
+Each team starts with a contribution score of 0 at an event, and the score is incremented for each new TPS entry they submit for that event as long as the entry's `threshold` value does not exceed 10 (if it does exceed 10, the contribution is only increased by a factor of `10 / threshold`).
+The probability that a team can see another team's entry is determined by the ratio of that team's contribution score and the `threshold` of the data.
+For example, if team A submits 100 entries with a threshold of 10, and team B submits only 2 entries with a threshold of 5, then team B will only be able to see around 20 of team A's entries (or in other words, team B will only see around 2/10 of team A's data since team B has a contribution score of 2 and team A set a `threshold` of 10 for their data).
+A team will always be able to view all of their own data regardless of the `threshold` value, as the `threshold` is only meant to protect against other teams using data without contributing.
+If the `threshold` is set to 0, then any team will be able to see the data regardless of contributions at that event.
+By default, the `threshold` value is set to 10.

 The API response is formatted in the following way:
 ```